Kou-ding/Quick-select/README.md

 </pre>

 ## Quick select mpi
 In this algorithm we have to split the whole array into **n** number of sub arrays and scatter them, one sub array to each proccess.
 Then we will have to tweak the way we determine when we have reached the k-th element.
 This way involves seperating the subarrays again into two parts, one >= than the pivot and one < than the pivot but here we broadcast a pivot sampled from the whole array that all of the subarrays are going to compare against.
-Because the pivot might not appear in some sub arrays we don't pick a pivot element in the start of the quick select process to put aside and remember for later but we start from the start and end of the subarray performing the same swapping algorithm as in the sequential one.
+Because the pivot might not appear in some sub arrays we dont keep a variable named pivot for each subarray.
+Instead we set our success condition to be either every subarray element is the same with every other subarray element or only one element remains in the entire array.

 ## Times & Time Complexity
 Execution times mean, Array: